-Retail fun is part of any holiday and Hawaii caters to recreational shoppers as well as anywhere.
+Retail fun is part of any holiday and Hawaii offers some of the best retail therapy in the world.
 Naturally you’ll find massive , American-style malls for all the big brands, but often great satisfaction can be found away from the city in little villages and hamlets all through the islands.
 A great Hawaiian shirt or local craft products are always popular gifts.

 Honolulu Night Market

 An incredible Honolulu shopping experience, Kakaako comes alive with an evening event that combines fashion, live music, art, shopping and local food.
 Held under the Honolulu city lights, this monthly night market celebrates the best of urban island culture featuring local artists, designers, musicians and chefs.
 It all goes down on the third Saturday of every month.

 Art + Flea

 Discover a unique monthly shopping experience for Hawaii's talented creatives to showcase their goods and talents.
 Behind Marukai Market on the last Thursday of the month, over 60 independent artists, vintage collectors, food trucks, handmade aficionados and fashion designers are featured at each event, drawing an eclectic crowd of shoppers, music and art lovers alike.